Noble Rose Christine W. Hayes Grand Chapter

 Click Below to Register for Convention:

-Our annual Royal Ladies convention will also take place for the Florida's Royal Ladies Grand Assembly.
+Our annual Royal Ladies meeting will also take place for the Florida's Royal Ladies Grand Assembly.

 N.R.
 Christine W. Hayes Grand Chapter P.O.
 Box 541632, Opa-Locka Florida 33054